-WWE Rumors: Mick Foley On Way Out As ‘Monday Night RAW’ GM?
+WWE Rumors: Mick Foley On His Way Out As ‘Monday Night RAW’ GM?
 Hip Surgery Could Force WWE Hall Of Famer Off TV For Months

 — Mick Foley (@RealMickFoley) January 11, 2017

-A report from Wrestling Inc documented what happened on social media after Mick Foley’s Monday Night RAW GM performance review got interrupted.
-On Tuesday night, Lana took to Twitter to offer a good word to SmackDown Live, while suggesting that Foley may need her help as Associate General Manager.
+A report from Wrestling Inc. documented what happened on social media after Mick Foley’s Monday Night RAW GM performance review got interrupted.
+On Tuesday night, Lana took to Twitter to offer a good word to SmackDown Live while suggesting that Foley may need her help as associate general manager.
 A few minutes later, Mick replied that the “RAW GM job just might be up for grabs soon,” which could mean it might not be long before he gets written off TV for real-life health reasons.
-Wrestling Inc added that Foley may have to miss “several months” once he goes under the knife.
+Wrestling Inc. added that Foley may have to miss “several months” once he goes under the knife.

-If Mick Foley steps down as Stephanie McMahon’s second-in-command on Monday Night RAW, this may indeed be a good opportunity for Lana to play a larger role on WWE television beyond managing her real-life husband Rusev.
+If Mick Foley steps down as Stephanie McMahon’s second-in-command on Monday Night RAW, this may indeed be a good opportunity for Lana to play a larger role on WWE television beyond managing her real-life husband, Rusev.
 But regardless of who replaces Foley, should he really get written off TV, the hope is that this would coincide with better booking on RAW, and more chances for other wrestlers to step up, according to GiveMeSport.

 “(Fans) don’t seem to be happy with how the red brand is utilizing their roster, with Roman Reigns, Chris Jericho, Kevin Owens, and Seth Rollins always ending up in the main event… The (questionable) use of women superstars has been discussed as well, but another big discussion point has been how RAW chooses to focus a lot on Stephanie McMahon and Mick Foley.”

-All told, the next Monday Night RAW should be one to watch out for, as we hopefully learn more about Foley’s medical situation, and gain more insight into his potential replacements as RAW GM.
+All told, the next Monday Night RAW should be one to watch out for, as we hopefully learn more about Foley’s medical situation and gain more insight into his potential replacements as RAW GM.

 [Featured Image by JP Yim/Getty Images]